shwetpandey/revision-demo/README.md

 # revision-demo
-revision of git by sp
+revision of git by s pandey